krook/catabase/README.md

 Data is input by the cats using 80 character wide punch card media.
 Card stock embedded with catnip works best.

 ### Card feeding
 It's normal that encoded cards have folds, tears, and cat hair.
 That's why the standard provides an error correction bit that the cats can use to validate checksums.
-Formula Translation hardware is built in line with Postel's Law in order to process the vast ammount of imperfect data received.
+Formula Translation hardware is built in line with Postel's Law in order to process the vast amount of imperfect data received.

 ### Card reading
 Lorem ipsum.

 ### Cat feeding
-Lorem ipsum.
+See owner's manual.

 ### Cat kneading
-Lorem ipsum.
+See owner's torn up furniture.

 ### Using NoSqueakL
-Lorem ipsum.
+TBD.

 ### License
 Copyright 2016 IBM Corporation